 And that is what is required of you.
 In this university dedicated to democratic engagement, simple lessons that I hope you will remember: show up, pay attention and do the work.
-Lessons that should help you in college, I would argue, but most critically and urgently, lessons that will serve you for a lifetime of following your passions and calls for the good of the world.
-I can't wait to see what good you will do. you all here!
-Welcome to Augsburg - it's our great privilege to have
+Lessons that abide - even after 155 years - lessons that should help you in college, I would argue, but most critically and urgently, lessons that will serve you for a lifetime of following your passions and calls for the good of the world.
+I can't wait to see what good you will do.
+Welcome to Augsburg - it's our great privilege to have you all here!